Ch4rlesSm1th99/Adversarial-Attacks-for-Medical-Imaging-Data/README.md

 ![Python 3.10+](https://img.shields.io/badge/python-3.10%2B-blue)

 ## TL;DR
 This repo focuses on generating new adversarial examples for MRI, not just replaying the classics.
 We train a lightweight 2D CNN for tumour presence on BraTS 2021, then use an AdvGAN attacker to *generate* fresh, localized perturbations under realistic constraints (e.g., tumour or ring masks, shape-controlled patches).
-We compare against strong white-box baselines (FGSM, BIM, PGD) and report attack success, robust accuracy, norms, SSIM, and clean-vs-adv-vs-diff grids.
 The aim: make it easy to explore adversarial behaviours beyond textbook gradients and actually see where the model breaks.

 ## Contents